 Body lotion or massage oil.
 Some moms-to-be find a little massage during labor relaxing.
 If this could be you, pop some lotion or oil in your hospital bag.

 Relaxing entertainment.
-Pack some things to help you pass the time like a book, magazines, a tablet with movies or series downloaded on it, or a music player.
+Pack some things to help you pass the time like a book, magazines, a tablet with movies or series downloaded on it.

 Eye mask and earplugs.
 To help you get rest in a busy and bright maternity ward, an eye mask and earplugs could be just what you need during the downtimes of labor, or for your well-deserved shuteye after the delivery.